barchart/alerting-service-public/docs/content/concepts/managing_alerts.md

 ## Saving an Alert

-Let's define an _alert_ with one condition — _notify me when Apple stock trades over $600 per share:_
+Let's define an _alert_ with one condition — _Apple stock trades over $600 per share:_

 ```json
 {